 - There are 7 reagent (alcohols or fixative) containers, 3 metal clearing agents (Citrosolv is used in core only), and 2 wax baths.

-- Located in PSC 863/841 under the hood in front of the HistoStar 4
+- Located in PSC 863/841 middle of the room beside the Histostar 4

 SHANDON AUTOSHARP 5

 - The steel knife is clamped onto a suitable holder which is then fitted onto an arbor mounted above a special lapping plate.

 - The knife is sharpened on a rotating lapping plate.
 C-Type and D-Type knives.